Mayank-Verma29/Customer-Behaviour-Analysis/README.md

 This project showcases a complete real-world data analytics workflow — from raw data ingestion to executive-ready insights.
 I used Python for exploration and cleaning, SQL Server for deep analysis, Power BI for interactive dashboards, and an attractive presentation to present findings through a professional report.

-The goal: turn raw data into actionable business decisions.

 ## Tech Stack

-Python (Pandas, NumPy, Matplotlib, Seaborn)
+- Python (Pandas, NumPy, Matplotlib, Seaborn)
-MySQL
+- MySQL
-Power BI
+- Power BI
-Google Colab
+- Google Colab

 ## What I Did